Wilbur Wood: Relief pitcher (1967–70)

 Wood again served as a late-inning reliever for the White Sox in 1969.
 On April 13, he had his longest outing of the year, allowing two runs in 5 2/3 innings in relief of Gary Peters but earning the win in a 12–7 triumph over the Seattle Pilots.
 Also against the Pilots in the first game of a June 24 doubleheader, he relieved Dan Osinski with the bases loaded and one out in the sixth inning of a tie ballgame.
 Wood got Mike Hegan to ground into a force play at home, retired Tommy Harper on a groundout to end the inning, then pitched three more scoreless innings, earning the win in Chicago's 6–4 triumph.
 In the second game of a July 13 doubleheader, he pitched four scoreless innings for the save in a 4–1 victory over the Kansas City Royals.
 Wood again led the AL in appearances with 76, ranked second in games finished (50) to Ron Perranoski (52), and finished sixth with 15 saves.
 He had a 10–11 record, a 3.01 ERA, 73 strikeouts, 40 walks, and 113 hits allowed in 119 2/3 innings pitched.

 On May 26, 1970, Wood relieved Gerry Janeski with one out in the seventh, bases loaded, and the White Sox holding on to a 3–0 lead over Kansas City.
 He allowed a single to Paul Schaal that drove in a run but finished the inning without any more runs scoring, then a scoreless eighth and ninth inning for the save.
-In the second game of a doubleheader against the Oakland Athletics on June 21, Wood struck out four straight hitters and five of six he faced in two innings, though the effort came in a 5–4 loss.
+In the second game of a doubleheader against the Oakland Athletics on June 21, Wood struck out four consecutive hitters and five of six he faced in two innings, though the effort came in a 5–4 loss.
 He struck out four batters in a season-high 3 2/3 innings on July 25, though this came in a 9–4 loss to the Detroit Tigers.
 His longest save of the year came on August 12, when he held the Yankees hitless for three innings and struck out three in a 5–1 triumph.
-Wood led the AL in games pitched (77) for the third year in a row, also leading the league in games finished (62) and ranking sixth in the AL with 21 saves.
+Wood led the AL in games pitched (77) for a third consecutive season, also leading the league in games finished (62) and ranking sixth in the AL with 21 saves.
 He had a 9–13 record, a 2.81 ERA, 85 strikeouts, 36 walks, and 118 hits allowed in 121 2/3 innings pitched.